 Best for: Spending a weekend in the Dartmoor National Park

-Devon offers the perfect blend of coast and countryside.
+Devon lodge holidays offer the perfect blend of coast and countryside.
 For those that love the sight of rolling hills and valleys, a holiday lodge in the Dartmoor National Park is sure to please.
 If you prefer the sounds of rolling waves and the call of seabirds, the picturesque town of Torquay offers all you need.
 After all, it’s where you’ll find part of the English Riviera - a stretch of beautiful coastal towns along Devon’s south coast.

 If you can tear yourself away from the soothing bubbles of your private hot tub, you’re likely to find an abundance of scenic walks in the local area.
 Here are just a few of our favourites.